 Also, Consumer Reports collaborated on a study with Michigan State University, and found that using low-roll resistance tires can save you up to $78 a year on fuel costs.

-Finally, there are a few common sense approaches you can take regarding transportation which can save you some big bucks in the long run, such as using public transportation or ride sharing.
+Finally, there are a few common sense approaches you can take regarding transportation that can save you some big bucks in the long run, such as using public transportation or ride-sharing.
 Also, if you think that turning your car on and off uses more fuel than idling the engine, then you’re mistaken, as your car uses more fuel to idle.

 If you’re into the urban lifestyle, save money commuting on smaller trips to using a personal transportation vehicle, such as an electric scooter, bike, or skateboard.
 Lastly, if you elect to use your vehicle on a consistent basis, remember to take it in for regular, routine maintenance checks.
 This ensures your vehicle will run smoothly and efficiently.